 - Unexplained need for money or financial problems

 An example of drug misuse is a person taking Adderall to study or before a test to stimulate their minds and help them focus, although the drug is not prescribed to them.
 There are dangers to drug misuse like change in character or work ethic, and the action often leads to drug abuse or addiction.
 To define abuse, a person will use illegal substances or medication without a prescription, take frequent or large doses, and develop a tolerance to the specific drug.
 The difference between drug abuse and misuse is that a person will misuse a drug outside of guidelines, not directly prescribed, or it may be illegal, and abuse is often to achieve a euphoric sensation or an emotional alteration.
 A person will first get their hands on a drug, using it without proper consent, which may lead to abuse and addiction.
 Drug abuse shares similar signs to that of someone misusing a drug.
 Signs and symptoms include possessing drug paraphernalia, neglected hygiene, dramatic weight change, and mood swings.
-For instance, alcohol is a commonly abused drug since it’s considered socially acceptable, and alcohol detox is often needed for people to go through the withdrawal process safely.
+For instance, alcohol is a commonly abused drug since it’s considered socially acceptable, and alcohol detox in Florida is often needed for people to go through the withdrawal process safely.
 The signs mentioned above are regularly connected to those struggling with alcohol abuse.

 Substance Abuse Statistics